KILTprotocol/web3-login-demo/README.md

 ## Users requirements

-It is off course important, that the dApp an the user interact with information from the same chain.
+It is important, that the dApp and the user interact with information from the same chain.
 There is the **KILT Test Chain** aliased **_Peregrine_**.
 And there is the **real KILT Chain** aliased **_Spiritnet_**.